-The resident will have approximately 10 weeks for choosing elective learning experiences (from either of Children’s hospital campuses) to meet their interests.
+The resident will have approximately 24 weeks for choosing elective learning experiences from either of Children’s hospital campuses to meet their interests.
 In the past, residents have chosen to pursue elective learning experiences in areas including (but not limited to): cardiovascular intensive care, inpatient/outpatient hematology, inpatient/outpatient oncology, epilepsy, medication therapy management, emergency medicine, pharmacogenomics, antibiotic stewardship, toxicology, cystic fibrosis and endocrinology.
 The resident may also choose to repeat a required rotation at either campus.
 It must be noted that the maximum amount of time the resident can spend in the same clinical area is four months.
 Off-site learning experiences outside Children’s Minnesota may also be available for the resident.

 Evaluation of the resident’s performance is vital to the resident’s development and will consist of (at least) the following evaluations.

 Summative evaluations are completed by the preceptor at the conclusion of the resident’s learning experience and quarterly during longitudinal learning experiences.
 Summative evaluations are designed to evaluate the resident’s performance on the goals and objectives assigned to their learning experiences.

 Formative evaluations are related to specific events and tasks.
 It is precise feedback given at a specific moment in time after observing the resident’s activity.
 Formative feedback is usually given verbally by the preceptor.
 Formative evaluations may be completed as often as deemed necessary by the preceptor.

 Residents conduct self-evaluation of their work on an ongoing basis.
 The preceptor will prepare a program of self-evaluation for the learning experience and discuss it with the resident.